geometric-intelligence/pirounet/README.md

 In default_config.py, specify “load_from_checkpoint” as the name and epoch corresponding your new model:“checkpoint_{run_name}_epoch{epoch}”.
 Make sure the rest of the hyperparameters match those you used during training.

-Once this is done, there are two options
+Once this is done, there are two options:
-Continue training using this saved model as a starting point.
+1. Continue training using this saved model as a starting point.
 See “Training” section.
-Evaluate this saved model.
+2. Evaluate this saved model.

 #### 🕺 Evaluation